 10. GO LIVE (SHOW YOUR FACE)

-This is a good time to GO LIVE on social media, for two reasons.
+This is a good time to GO LIVE on social media.

 I know it’s not easy or comfortable for most of us.